blaze/blaze/docs/design/blaze-execution.md

     - function overloading
     - kernel overloading

 The former overloads a logical blaze function, for instance for typing purposes.
 The second form allows kernel (implementation) overloading, where kernels are associated logically with blaze functions for a certain implementation kind.
-Implementation kinds include flypy, SQL, ckernel, and so forth.
+Implementation kinds include ckernel, SQL, and so forth.

 Blaze Expression Lowering to Blaze AIR